stolniceanuiustin/ESP32NESEMULATOR/README.md

 *TFT-SPI LIBRARY
 *A compatible ESP32 development board(I use ESP32s3)
 *A display(I use a cheap chinese TFT display).
-The resolution must be at least 256x240
+The resolution must be at least 256x240 *A NES ROM(For obvious reasons, i can't provide one, but i am sure you can find one!)
+*LittleFS to upload the ROMs to your development board
 ##